matamehta/dm-roller/README.md

 regard.
 I may clean up the json format in the future but it should not be a large change; it will likely be the addition of some sort of category or other filtering tags so that not every single roll is rolled on script call.

+A good example of nesting is found in the *bureacracy* section of `rolltables.json` and shows the proper way to nest rolls.
+The nested roll will only be called if bureaucracy was the result of the parent roll.